MP3 player with on-ear headphones and pre-loaded audio training guides.

 Together with the swimming cap, you can safely use the MP3 player in the water.

-One of the most annoying problems with waterproof headphones is getting water in the ears.
+One of the most annoying problems with waterproof headphones for swimming is getting water in the ears.
 FX-Sport VRX does a better job of keeping water out.

 Once you put the Swimcap accessory on the MP3 no water is getting in contact with it.
 The Swimcap is basically a specially designed silicone bag for the MP3 to be put in.